RadioAstronomySoftwareGroup/pyuvdata/README.md

 and reading of CASA measurement sets and FHD
 ([Fast Holographic Deconvolution](https://github.com/EoRImaging/FHD)) visibility save files.

+API documentation and a tutorial is hosted on [ReadTheDocs](https://pyuvdata.readthedocs.io).

 # Motivation
 The main goals are: